daveredfern/daveredfern/content/about.md

 >
 > —Jake Cobley, Front End Systems Developer

+> I have a small network of trusted professionals that I turn to when I need help, advice or feedback.
+Dave is top of that list. **Dave is a clear thinker, a great writer and an efficient developer.** It has been a pleasure to work with him on occasion and I’ve learnt a lot from him over the years.
+I would recommend him without hesitation.
+>
+> —Marc Jenkins, WordPress Consultant

 > **Dave is meticulous and passionate about every job**.
 He's efficient and keeps up to date with the technology and tools around today.
 >
 > —Chris Cheshire, Senior Engineer